 SaniTea™ (15 pcs.)

-SaniTea™ is a synergetic herbal remedies combination, produced using the patented fermentation process that helps to increase the effectiveness of medicinal herbs in the product.
+SaniTea™ is a synergetic combination of herbs, manufactured using the patented fermentation process that helps to increase the effectiveness of the product.

-All natural products Santegra USA, including SaniTea™, have been manufactured from high quality pure raw natural herbs and using technology that ensures all their beneficial properties intact, in strict compliance with GMP and TÜV regulations.
+All natural Santegra®’s products, including SaniTea™, have been manufactured using high quality pure herbs and the technology that ensures all their beneficial properties intact, in strict compliance with GMP and TÜV regulations.

 Scientists have been warning us about these problems for hundreds of years.
-Since that time our living conditions did not improve, they have become worse.
 Many toxic substances enter our body with food, water, and even with the air we breathe.
 Some of us voluntarily poison ourselves with cigarettes, alcohol and processed food.

 Scientists propose that these self-poisoning activities accelerate the aging process in the body.

-SaniTea™ is a blend of natural herbs that normalizes the gastrointestinal and the urinary system functions, stimulates bowel movements, performs a body cleanse and a body detox.
+SaniTea™ is a blend of natural herbs that normalizes the gastrointestinal and the urinary system functions, stimulates bowel movements, cleanses and detoxifies the body.
 SaniTea™ improves metabolism.
-It is an effective natural laxative, perfect stool softener.
-It can helps everybody with a chronic constipation causing irritation.
+It is an effective natural laxative.

 Per one tea bag - 1.72 g: